Empowering Excellence: Using Acceptance and Commitment Therapy (ACT) Flexibly – Beyond Metaphors and Formal Exercises

 Please ensure that your email address is accurate and updated when you register.

-The online workshop duration is two hours.
+The online presentation duration is two hours.

 This course can be claimed under Focussed Psychological Strategies for CPD purposes, consistent with the CPD requirements for Accredited Mental Health Social Workers.